Insurance Fraud:

 IT COULD REALLY COST YOU

 Everyone's looking to make their money go further.
 But lying on an insurance application form or making a false claim – is insurance fraud.
-And it could cost you.
+And it could really cost you.

 But my insurer won't know I've lied, right?